tobiasGuta/WebSocket-Smuggler-Modular-/README.md

 ---

+## Quick Start

+1. Browse the target application through Burp Suite's Proxy.
+2. In **Proxy → HTTP History**, right-click any request to the target and select **"Send to WebSocket Smuggler"**.
+3. The extension tab will activate with the target set.
+Configure your attack settings and click **Run Attack**.

+> You can run a single probe immediately (no wordlist needed), or load a wordlist for dictionary-based fuzzing.

+---

 ## Usage Guide (Attack Modes)

 The tool operates in two modes, controlled by the **"Enable SSRF-Triggered Smuggling"** checkbox on the extension tab.